Same-Day Delivery Redesign

 The Never Ending List of Delivery Times

 Taking a heuristic evaluation of the current flow, it was obvious why the current existing user journey wasn't ideal.
-The flow technically worked in that guests are able to checkout successfully, but compared to other parts of the website, it was looking outdated.
+The legacy flow technically worked in that guests are able to checkout successfully, but there was room for improvement.

 Taking a heuristic evaluation of the current flow, it was obvious why the current existing user journey wasn't ideal.
-The flow technically worked in that guests are able to checkout successfully, but compared to other parts of the website, it was looking outdated.
+The legacy flow technically worked in that guests are able to checkout successfully, but there was room for improvement.

 I created 4 design solutions and iterated on them based on critique and dot voting results.
 The two solutions that performed best were eventually transformed into the designs for user testing.